helenclx/100-days-of-code/r1-log.md

 **Thoughts:**
 - I got to practice using the `Date()` constructor.
 - Previously I had done the palindrome checker certification project for freeCodeCamp’s Legacy JavaScript Algorithms and Data Structures, but in the updated curriculum I would need to revise my code since the project is now built on a web page.

+---

+### Day 14: 16 January 2024.
+Tuesday

+**Today's Progress:** Completed freeCodeCamp certification project: Build a Palindrome Checker Project by finishing the styling of the page.
+This was the first certification project I have completed for the updated JavaScript Algorithms and Data Structures curriculum.

+**Thoughts:** This project allowed me to apply my HTML, CSS and JavaScript skills and knowledge.
+I am looking forward to the rest of the updated JavaScript Algorithms and Data Structures curriculum.